An equal, just and equitable world, where every woman, young person and trans* enjoys their full Sexual and Reproductive Health and Rights.

 To promote and defend women’s, young people’s and trans* rights and needs, particularly in the areas of health and sexuality, and affirm their agency to claim these rights.

 The role of the Programme Officer (PO) is to co-ordinate the effective planning, implementation, monitoring and evaluation of programme and project activities including reports to funders and to ARROW and to provide substantial contributions to publication outputs.
-The role also includes developing and sustaining partnerships for the area of work they are responsible for.
+The role also includes developing and sustaining partnerships for the area of work responsible for.
 The PO also has to coordinate and facilitate timely and accurate responses to advocacy opportunities at the regional and global levels.
 As part of the programme team, the role is also to contribute to the overall growth and effectiveness of the programme and organisation in achieving its long-term objectives through assisting in programme meeting and other activities.

 The PO will be reporting to the Programme Manager and will be working closely with ARROW’s partners, other members of the ARROW team, including the Administrative and Finance team, as well as any relevant consultants, interns and outside vendors.